Fire erupts inside Baton Rouge apartment building, destroys roof

 BATON ROUGE - Firefighters responded to a fourplex fire in Baton Rouge Monday morning.

-The fire was reported before 8 a.m. at a vuilding on Blair Lane off Summa Avenue.
+The fire was reported before 8 a.m. at a building on Blair Lane off Summa Avenue.
 According to the St. George Fire Department, the fire had collapsed the roof when crews arrived on scene.

 A total of six engines, two ladders, and a rescue truck were involved.
 The Red Cross was also called to assist.